-- 1. The Applicant was granted Code powers, under a direction given by Ofcom on 22 October 2019, for the purposes of the provision by the Applicant of an electronic communications network in England. - 2.
-The Applicant has applied to Ofcom for the grant of Code powers to cover the rest of the UK and, for this purpose, has requested a modification of the terms on which the Code currently applies to it. - 3.
-The date on which Ofcom received a completed application that meets the statutory requirements with respect to the content of an application for a direction applying the Code and the manner in which such an application is to be made was 12 May 2021. - 4.
-By virtue of regulation 3 of the Electronic Communications and Wireless Telegraphy Regulations 2011 (SI 2011 No. 1210), except in cases of expropriation, Ofcom must make its decision within 6 months of receiving the completed application. - 5.
-Prior to giving a decision under section 106(3) of the Act to apply the Code to the Applicant, including giving a further direction to modify the terms on which, by virtue of section 106(5) of the Act, the Code applies to the Applicant, Ofcom must publish a notification of its proposal to give the direction and consider any representations about that proposal that are made to Ofcom within the period specified in the notification. - 6.
-On 11 June 2021, Ofcom published a notification in accordance with section 107(6) of the Act of its proposal to give a further direction applying the Code to the Applicant on specified modified terms.
-That notification invited representations to Ofcom by no later than 5pm on 12 July 2021. - 7.
-[Ofcom has considered every representation about the proposal made to it/Ofcom did not receive any representations about the proposal].
+- 1. The telecommunications code set out in Schedule 2 to the Telecommunications Act 1984, applied to KCOM Group Limited (whose registered company number is 02150618) immediately before the coming into force of section 106 of the Act.
+Therefore, by virtue of the transitional provisions in paragraph 17(2) of Schedule 18 of the Act, KCOM Group Limited is treated as a person in whose case the Code applies by virtue of a direction given by Ofcom. - 2.
+The Code applies to KCOM for the purposes of the provision by it of an electronic communications network; and a system of infrastructure which it is making available, or proposing to make available, for use by providers of electronic communications networks for the purposes of the provision by them of their networks.
+The application of the Code to KCOM is currently restricted to the Hull Area. - 3.
+KCOM Group Limited has applied to Ofcom for their grant of Code powers to cover the rest of the United Kingdom and, for this purpose, has requested a modification of the terms on which the Code currently applies to it. - 4.
+The date on which Ofcom received a completed application that meets the statutory requirements for an application for a direction applying the Code was 23 February 2023. - 5.
+By virtue of regulation 3 of the Electronic Communications and Wireless Telegraphy Regulations 2011 (SI 2011 No. 1210), except in cases of expropriation, Ofcom must make its decision within 6 months of receiving the completed application. - 6.
+Prior to making a direction under section 106(3) of the Act to modify the terms of which Code powers apply to the applicant, Ofcom must publish a notification of its proposal to give the direction and consider any representations about that proposal that are made to Ofcom within the period specified in the notification. - 7.
+On 27 March 2023, Ofcom published a notification in accordance with section 107(6) of the Act of its proposal to give a direction applying the Code to KCOM Group Limited on modified terms for the reasons set out in the consultation document accompanying that notification.
+That notification invited representations to Ofcom by no later than 5pm on 27 April 2023. - 8.
 For the reasons set out in the explanatory statement accompanying the above mentioned notification, Ofcom has had regard, in particular, to each of the matters set out in section 107(4) of the Act.
 Furthermore, Ofcom has considered and acted in accordance with section 115(4A) of the Act, its general duties in section 3 of the Act and the six requirements in section 4 of the Act.